|

 the increasing growth of invasive species in the forested property dedicated

-Tallow and Chinese Privet were identified along the edges of the Plaquemines
+Chinese Tallow and Chinese Privet were identified along the edges of the

-treatment of the invasives by fall will give the native species an advantage
+Removal and treatment of the invasives by fall will give the native species an

-by taking away the competition for sunlight and give them a jumpstart on
+advantage by taking away the competition for sunlight and give them a

 Following a hike in the woods to review the extent of the damages, ConocoPhillips, a long-time corporate friend to Woodlands, sponsored a working lunch to assist in the development a grant proposal to the National Fish and Wildlife Foundation.
 A separate hike was conducted the following week with Joan Exnicios, Army Corp of Engineers, American Heritage Rivers Initiative and Tom Campbell, Louisiana Department of Agriculture to get further input.
 The organizations have partnered together in the submission of a grant to the National Fish and Wildlife Foundation, entitled “Woodlands Invasive Species Project” to address treatment of 200-acres of forested property.
 Over 100 species of Neo-tropical Migratory birds and abundant wildlife depend on the native habitat for their survival.
 The Woodlands group is faced with raising $100,000 in order to match the requirements of the grant and implement the treatment protocol.